-REGULATION R - DISCIPLINE OF CLUBS, TEAMS PLAYERS AND OFFICIALS
+REGULATION "O"-DISCIPLINE OF CLUBS, TEAMS PLAYERS AND OFFICIALS

-4. Any player, team official, executive member of a team, club association or any other Hockey Canada member having participated in or condoned any incidents of hazing shall be subject to a suspension for a period of not less than one year, Notwithstanding the prescribed minimum suspension of one (1) year, in the event that the Branch would consider that such suspension would create undue hardship, given the circumstances, it may impose a lesser penalty, if it has received approval from the Hockey Canada Officers.
+4. Any player, team official, executive member of a team, club association or any other Hockey Canada member having participated in or condoned any incidents of hazing shall be subject to a suspension for a period of not less than one year, Notwithstanding the prescribed minimum suspension of one (1) year, in the event that the

+Branch would consider that such suspension would create undue hardship, given the circumstances, it may impose a lesser penalty, if it has received approval from the Hockey Canada Officers.

-6. Any Hockey Canada player, coach or other official, who is under suspension by the Hockey Canada Branch, League or Minor Hockey Association is suspended from any and all involvement in Hockey Canada activities.
-Any individual under suspension who does participate in any Hockey Canada activities will be subject to discipline by Hockey Canada, or member Branch, League, or Minor Hockey Association.
+6. Any Hockey Canada player, coach or other official, who is under suspension by a Hockey Canada Branch, League or Minor, Junior, Senior, or Female Hockey Association is suspended from any and all involvement in Hockey Canada sanctioned games.
+The suspension may, pursuant to Branch Regulations, include suspensions up to and including all Hockey Canada activities for the duration of his/her suspension.
+Any individual who violates the terms of his/her suspension will be subject to discipline by Hockey Canada, or the member Branch, League or Minor, Junior, Senior, or Female Hockey Association